uhellstr/oracle-rest-db-links/README.md

 If everyting works after running the DDL output from above you should now be able to do the following select in a schema in PROD2.

 select * from [schema].customers_rest_view

+If you test to use the URL used in the PL/SQL block above (after changing it to work in your environment) in a webbrowser like Firefox,Safari or Google Chromer that calls ORDS metadata catalog you will see that it will give you a description over the columns and datatypes used in the the object you access.

 ## Is this technology a total replacement for database links ?